fhiso/legacy-format/serialisation.md

 *line* whose *payload* identifies the **specified character encoding**.
 This process is described in {§specified-enc}.

+Considerations for reading specific *character encodings* can be found in {§encodings}.

 #### Detecting a character encoding                            {#detected-enc}

 {.note} For applications that choose not to support the *optional*